-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 750-800 words and incorporate ideas and citations from all of the required readings and presentations for the assigned module/week in addition to two scholarly sources.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be 750-800 words and incorporate ideas and citations from all of the required readings and presentations for the assigned module: week in addition to two scholarly sources.
 In addition to the thread, the student must reply to at least 3 other classmates’ threads.
 Each reply must be 200–250 words and include citations from the required reading and presentations and at least two scholarly sources.
-Each thread and reply must follow current Turabian format.
+Each thread and reply must follow current APA format.

 The student will write a 12-14-page research-based paper in current APA format that focuses on assigned questions.
 Each paper must be double-spaced and must include citations from relevant readings, presentations, and at least 20 scholarly sources.